ipfs/specs/src/routing/kad-dht.md

 content itself, the DHT stores provider records pointing to the peers hosting the content.

 A Provider Record is identified by the multihash contained by the CID.
+It functions as an append-only list, where multiple providers can add themselves as content hosts.
+Since strict consistency across the network is not required, different DHT servers MAY store slightly different sets of providers, but the lookup mechanism ensures that clients can still discover multiple sources efficiently.

 ### Content Kademlia Identifier